bradfrost/atomic-design/chapter-1.md

 Organizational structure, client relations, personalities, etc all play major roles in determining a project’s process.
 The trick is to find the process that works best for you, your organizational constraints and opportunities.

-Even though it may be impossible to adopt a truly Agile process, it’s still a sound idea to work in cross-disciplinary teams, gett into the final environment faster, ship early and often, and break bigger tasks into smaller components.
+Even though it may be impossible to adopt a truly Agile process, it’s still a sound idea to work in cross-disciplinary teams, get into the final environment faster, ship early and often, and break bigger tasks into smaller components.
 In Chapter 4, we’ll detail how to establish an effective pattern-based workflow.

-### I’m on Team Chunk: modularizing content
+### Modularizing content: I’m on Team Chunk
-> Get your content ready to go anywhere, because it’s going to go everywhere. <cite><a href=“http://bradfrost.com/blog/web/for-a-future-friendly-web/“>For A Future-Friendly Web</a></cite>
+> Get your content ready to go anywhere, because it’s going to go everywhere. <cite>[For A Future-Friendly Web](http://bradfrost.com/blog/web/for-a-future-friendly-web/)</cite>

-Historically Web publishing platforms.

-Karen McGrane [Content Strategy for Mobile](http://www.abookapart.com/products/content-strategy-for-mobile) Chunks vs. blobs
+Publishing content for the Web used to be a fairly straightforward endeavor, as the desktop Web was the only game in town.
+Oh, how things have changed.
+Today, our content is being consumed by a whole slew of  smartphones, dumb phones, netbooks, notebooks, tablets, e-readers, smart watches, TVs, game consoles, digital signage, car dashboards, and more.

+In order to properly address this increasingly diverse and eclectic digital landscape, we need to dramatically overhaul our perception of content and the tools we use to manage it.

+> In the future, what I believe is that we are going to have better content management and content publishing tools.
+We are going to have ways to take well-structured content, well-designed chunks of content that we can then figure out how we want to restructure and publish and display in a way that’s going to be right for the appropriate platform. <cite>[Karen McGrane](http://karenmcgrane.com/2012/09/04/adapting-ourselves-to-adaptive-content-video-slides-and-transcript-oh-my/)</cite>

+Thankfully, this future is starting to take shape.
+Organizations are recognizing the need to create modularized content to better reach their audience wherever they may be.
+And content management systems are evolving beyond their Web publishing platform roots into tools that can elegantly create and maintain modular content.
+While sophisticated content management systems have existed for years now in the form of custom solutions like [NPR’s COPE (Create Once, Publish Everywhere) platform](http://www.programmableweb.com/news/cope-create-once-publish-everywhere/2009/10/13) , smart modular thinking is making its way into mainstream content management systems.

-### Code
+### Classy code
-Code: Object oriented programming influencing CSS architecture, [JavaScript patterns](http://addyosmani.com/resources/essentialjsdesignpatterns/book/),
+Modularity has long been a staple principle in the world of computer science, as we discussed earlier in the chapter.
+While this principle existed long before the Web was invented, it’s taken some time for modularity to become engrained in the minds and hearts of Web developers.

+Despite it been around since 1995, JavaScript, the programming language of the Web, first had to endure some growing pains and mature into the capable, respected language it is today.
+Now that JavaScript has grown up and dust has settled, developers can now apply those tried-and-true computer science principles to their Web development workflows.
+As a result, we’re seeing folks develop sophisticated JavaScript [patterns](http://addyosmani.com/resources/essentialjsdesignpatterns/book/) and architectures.

+Applying modular programming principles to JavaScript is a bit of a no brainer, since JavaScript is itself a programming language.
+But  object-oriented thinking is weaving its way into other aspects of the Web as well, including CSS, the styling language of the Web.
+Methodologies like [OOCSS](http://oocss.org/), [SMACSS](https://smacss.com/), and [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax) have cropped up to help Web designers create and maintain modular CSS architectures.

 ### Visually repaired
 Visual designers are summoning their knowledge of effective brand identity, where  systems.
-Visual design: Samantha Warren - style tiles, Dan Mall - element collages, Andy Clarke “design atmosphere”: color, typography, texture.
+Samantha Warren - style tiles, Dan Mall - element collages, Andy Clarke “design atmosphere”: color, typography, texture.

-### UI Design
+### Systematic UI design
 > We’re not designing pages, we’re designing systems of components. <cite>[Stephen Hay](http://bradfrost.com/blog/mobile/bdconf-stephen-hay-presents-responsive-design-workflow/)</cite>

 What is an interface made of?
 What are our Lego<sup>®</sup> bricks?
 What are our Subway sandwich pieces that we combine into millions of delicious combinations?

-It’s these questions that we’ve been asking frequently ourselves  ever since the
+It’s these questions that we’ve been asking ourselves

-web components,
+- web components

 and UI frameworks like [Bootstrap](http://getbootstrap.com/) and Foundation by Zurb